 In 1996, Chris Boardman set a record using another position developed by Obree, his arms out in front in a Superman position.

-Union Cycliste Internationale (UCI), banned the positions developed by Obree, but allowed the records to stand.
-In 2000, the UCI concerned that the record was lost in technology: the bikes were far in design from the Merckx’s era.
+Union Cycliste Internationale (UCI), banned the positions developed by Obree but allowed the records to stand.
+In 2000, the UCI was concerned that the record was lost in technology: the bikes were far in design from the Merckx’s era.
 So UCI established two records:

 - The UCI Hour Record (which restricts competitors to roughly the same equipment as Merckx, disallowing time trial helmets, disc or tri-spoke wheels, aerodynamic bars and monocoque frames)